Emmanuellac/suppermarketSS/README.md

 # suppermarketSS
-suppermarket sales sample in three(3) different branches. this analysis was carried out with datasets extracted from suppermarkets in three(3) different branches "A,B,C", owned by an individual with 6product line. the analysis was done with datas gotten within the 3months of launch,this dataset was extracted,cleaned, transformed and imported into power bi originally from kaggle.cothe analysis
+suppermarket sales sample in three(3) different branches. this dataset was extracted,cleaned, transformed and imported into powerbi from kaggle.com. the analysis was carried out with data extracted from suppermarkets in three(3) different branches ="A,B,C", within three (3)months of launch. the suppermarket is owned by an individual with 6product line during the analysis charts were effectively used to show